ItsDrike/AMCEF/README.md

 DATABASE_URL="amcef:amcef@127.0.0.1:5000/amcef"
 # URL for the external API to fetch and verify data against.
 Value below is default
 API_BASE_URL="https://jsonplaceholder.typicode.com"
-# When set to a truthy value, log level will be set to debug
+# When set to a truthy value, log level will be set to debug and admin endpoints will
+# be shown in the API docs
 DEBUG=1
 # When set, a log file will be generated with given name.
 Note that if docker is used,
 # this log file will be generated within the container